Google CEO bans autonomous weapons in new AI guidelines

-Google today released guidelines for the creation of artificial intelligence, which includes a ban on the creation of autonomous weaponry and most applications of AI with the potential to harm people.
+Google today released guidelines for the creation of artificial intelligence, which includes a ban on making autonomous weaponry and most applications of AI with the potential to harm people.
 The guidelines emerge just days after Google announced it would not renew its contract with the U.S. Department of Defense to analyze drone footage.

 As a self-described AI-first company, proprietor of popular open source frameworks like Kaggle and TensorFlow, and employer of prominent researchers, Google is one of the most influential companies in AI.